rohanjn98/rohanjn98/README.md

 - 🌱 I’m currently learning how to deploy models on web and mobile apps

-- 💬 Ask me about Java, C++, Python and JavaScript
+- 💬 Ask me about Java, C++, Python, JavaScript and Machine Learning

 - 😄 Pronouns: He/His